modelbuses/DiscordMusic/README.md

 This version doesn't have a dashboard, if you want the dashboard version consider using the main v5 branch https://github.com/sudhanplayz/discord-musicbot/tree/v5

 This repository serves as a repository for the bot "Model Buses".
 It's main philosophy is to make the bot that is both lightweight and reliable.

+_Darren Nathanael is not responsible for disapperance, death, or dismemberment._